ICanBoogie/ICanBoogie/README.md

+### The application is terminated

+The `ICanboogie\Core::terminate` event of class [TerminateEvent][] is fired after the response to the initial request was sent and the application is about to be terminated.
+Third parties may use this event to cleanup loose ends.

 ### Request dispatchers are collected

 The `ICanBoogie\HTTP\Dispatcher::collect` event of class [ICanBoogie\HTTP\Dispatcher\CollectEvent](http://icanboogie.org/docs/class-ICanBoogie.HTTP.Dispatcher.CollectEvent.html)
 is fired when dispatchers are collected, just before the main dispatcher is instantiated.
 Third parties may use this event to register dispatchers or alter dispatchers.

 The following code illustrate how a `hello` dispatcher, that returns "Hello world!" when the request matches the path "/hello", can be registered.